Factors Affecting Teaching | Teacher | Learner | Institution

 • Motivation: – Motivation is the core of learning.
 It is of pivotal importance in affecting an individual’s persistence to learn.
 Motivation is important in at least three ways; (i) It is a condition for eliciting behaviour.
 In other words, it brings out appropriate behaviour to be learned, (ii) Motivation is necessary for reinforcement, which, in turn, is an essential condition for learning, i.e. motivation permits reinforcement to occur, and (iii) It increases the variability of behaviour and thus raising the probability of occurrence of correct responses.
 For example, curiosity and exploratory drive bring the individual into wider contact with the environment which increases the possibility of performing correct behaviour/response.
 Thus, motivation provides a powerful incentive for the learner to perform.

 • Mental health: – Good mental health in terms of the absence of anxiety, conflict, worry, and frustration, etc. provides the learner with a good ground to learn better.
-All learning, especially for the beginners, entails a certain amount of anxiety, but anxiety above certain limits hampers learning and the outcomes in terms of the learned material decreases.
-Thus, the teacher should take care that children must not be put in such an emotional state as may prove a hindrance in learning.

 • Physical handicaps and dysfunctioning: –Malformation and malfunctioning of physical organs or some system cause great hindrance in children’s proper learning.
-Defects in vision, hearing, and other diseases such as epilepsy, paralysis, cardiac problems, etc. affect learning.
-Needless to say that poor vision, hearing defects, and physical handicaps have far-reaching psychological consequences in learning.

 • Diet and nutrition: – Good diet and other nutrients are an essential part of good physical health.
 These are essential for developing children and for better learning.
-For example, 90% of the glucose taken by a person is consumed by brain cells, so naturally, poor diet lacking adequate nutrients has an adverse effect on learning.

 • Attention and interest: –Both are interrelated to each other and are also a part of the motivation.
 Interest originates attention, and attention creates interest in the material/subject to be learned.
-If a child has an interest in some subject, he will pay more attention to that; and if he pays more attention, he may develop an interest in the learning of that subject.

 Factors Affecting Teaching related to the Subject-Matters